tillioss/.github/profile/README.md

 ## Tilli's Open Source Documentation

-#Learn more about what we are doing at our official website [tillikids.com](https://www.tillikids.com/)
+Learn more about what we are doing at our official website [tillikids.com](https://www.tillikids.com/)
 <br>For more technical information, visit our documentation website [tilli-docs](https://tillioss.github.io/)
 <br>Tilli’s open-source projects are governed by our [Code of conduct](https://tillioss.github.io/docs/code-of-conduct).

 ## Get in Touch
-Email us at support@tillikids.org
+To learn more about Tilli or find ways to collaborate Email us at support@tillikids.org